 The cost to host a Lean Action Learning project is $30,000 per company.
 This does not include any additional travel costs if facilitators are required to travel to regional areas or interstate.
 BALT has a number of highly qualified facilitators in locations across Australia and are actively recruiting local facilitators to reduce travel costs incurred.

 When compared with conventional training, costs may seem high, however the returns on investment can be compared with a typical improvement project facilitated by a professional consultant.

-Government subsidies have been provided, through The Action Learning Institute (Provider no. 40676), for BALT programs in the past.
+Government subsidies can be accessed for BALT programs, which result in a nationally recognised qualification for the learner.
 You may be eligible for funding subsidies under federal or state funding.
 We recommend visiting http://www.business.gov.au/grants-and-assistance/ to search for funding support.
 Please contact a BALT representative or email [email protected] if you require specific information about the program to assist with your funding submission.